starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 #### Use your Phone
 - iPhone: Our Penguins tend to prefer the [Head Tracker app by John Yu](https://apps.apple.com/us/app/head-tracker/id1527710071).
 It works on iPhone X or later using the FaceID IR sensors and, therefore, works well in low light.
 It has a trial period to test it out.
 It costs $2 US.
-- Android: Our Penguins tend to like the [SmoothTrack app by John Goering](https://play.google.com/store/apps/details?id=com.epaga.smoothtrack&gl=US).
+- Android (Does not work on 14+): Our Penguins tend to like the [SmoothTrack app by John Goering](https://play.google.com/store/apps/details?id=com.epaga.smoothtrack&gl=US).
 It costs $10 US.

 #### Webcam
 - A tutorial for the the ArUco Paper Method is written in our Org's [Spectrum Forums](https://robertsspaceindustries.com/spectrum/community/LUG/forum/194647/thread/tutorial-opentrack-aruco-for-star-citizen-via-lutr). **NOTE:** Ignore the outdated Opentrack installation steps in that thread!
 See updated instructions below.